 Artist brushes for oil painting come in a variety of shapes and sizes.
 Each type of brush is for a specific purpose.
-Here are some of the more common types used: bright, fan, filbert, flat and round.
+Here are some of the more common types: bright, fan, filbert, flat, and round.

 A Bright is a brush with a flat ferrule with short-length hairs set in a long handle.
-The hairs curve inward at the tip and measure almost the same for width and length of the brush head.
-This brush works well for applying heavy color in short controlled strokes, however, when worked too hard a Bright will remove as much paint as they apply.
+The hairs curve inward at the tip and measure almost the same for the width and length of the brush head.
+This brush works well for applying heavy color in short controlled strokes; however, a Bright will remove as much paint as they apply when worked too hard.
 Use this brush when you want the brush strokes to show.
-These type brush are better for working up close rather than holding the brush at a distance from the canvas.
+These brush types are better for working up close rather than holding the brush at a distance from the canvas.

 A Fan is a flat brush with a thin layer of hairs spread out in the shape of a fan.
 It also features a flat ferrule.
-This brush is great for smoothing, blending, and feathering.
-The synthetic hairs are especially good for painting highlights and flowing strands of hair, grasses, or leaves and thin branches on trees, creating textural effects, and blending the soft edges of clouds.
+This brush is excellent for smoothing, blending, and feathering.
+The synthetic hairs are perfect for painting highlights and flowing strands of hair, grasses, leaves, and thin branches on trees, creating textural effects and blending the soft edges of clouds.
 A word of caution though, be careful not to make identical or repetitive marks that look unnatural.

-A Filbert is flat oval-shaped brush with medium to long chiseled rounded edge hairs.
-It has thick flat ferrule with a long handle.
-This brush is ideal for blending, soft rounded edges like flower petals.
+A Filbert is a flat oval-shaped brush with medium to long chiseled rounded edge hairs.
+It has a thick flat ferrule with a long handle.
+This brush is ideal for blending soft rounded edges like flower petals.
 Filbert brushes look like a blend of Rounds and Flats.
 The curved tip makes it easier to control blending and softening edges.
-Used on its side, a filbert gives a thin line; used flat it produces a broad brush stroke; and by varying the pressure as you apply the brush to canvas, or flicking it across, you can get a tapering mark.
+When used on its side, a filbert gives a thin line; when used flat, it produces a broad brushstroke, and by varying the pressure as you apply the brush to canvas or flicking it across, you can get a tapering mark.

 The Flat brush has medium to long square-ended hairs within a flat ferrule.
-The hairs are arranged in a rectangular shape that are longer than wide.
-Looking at from the side it is narrow.
+The strands are arranged in a rectangular shape that are longer than wide.
+Looking at it from the side, it is narrow.
 This brush is ideal for bold, sweeping strokes, washes, filling wide spaces, impasto.
-It can also be used for fine lines, straight edges and stripes.
+It can also be used for fine lines, straight edges, and stripes.
 Used flat produces broad brushstrokes, turned on the narrow edge produces thin strokes.
 Flat brushes are primarily used for covering large areas, flat strokes as well as blending.

 Thanks for reading this!